ThorbenJ/nrc-elasticsearch-nodes/README.md

 ## Usage

-See the documentation in the (right hand side) help pane of Node-Red; or the help block at then of each node's .html file.
+See the documentation in the (right hand side) help pane of Node-Red; or the help block at the top of each node's .html file.